mensmediumtall/mensmediumtall.github.com/posts/fat.md

 [the-cake-is-a-lie]: http://www.urbandictionary.com/define.php?term=the%20cake%20is%20a%20lie
 [pink-elephant]: http://en.wikipedia.org/wiki/Elephant_in_the_room

+A rebuttle to a complaint that our comic addressing the issue of big and tall stores using their name as a euphemism, at the expense and injustice of the tall.

 ## Negative Feedback

-A little while ago we released this comic in which we used the word fat and we had one complaint that it was offensive.
+A little while ago we released this comic in which we used the word fat and we had one complaint that it was offensive and that we are being insensitive.

+This is the one:

 ![Big & Tall][big-n-tall-comic]